avnig309-dotcom/StockPricePrediction_project/README.md

 Some possible improvements to this project include:

 Using live stock market data for real-time predictions.

 Including news sentiment and economic indicators.

 Fine-tuning model parameters for better performance.

 Deploying the model as a web application.

+**Note:**

+This project is intended for educational purposes to demonstrate the application of machine learning in financial data analysis.
+Since stock prices are influenced by many unpredictable factors, the model's predictions should not be considered financial or investment advice.